cferdinandi/adventure/content/adventures/kickstarter/escape-from-atlantis.md

 date: 2020-01-29T10:21:29-05:00
 draft: false
 readyToPlay: false
+duration: Short
+optional: false
 map: ""
+weight: 20
 premise: "Out of the submarine port hole, you spy something strange on the ocean floor: what appears to be an underwater city.<br><br>As you bring the sub closer, the layout of the city comes into view.
 There's a large, perfectly symmetrical glass dome covering the city.
 It's surrounded by five smaller domes, each one connected to the center by a glass tube.<br><br>You've discovered the lost city of Atlantis.<br><br>*[The Ghost Ship](/adventures/the-ghost-ship/) segues nicely into this adventure, and explains why you're underwater in a submarine in the first place.*"
-weight: 20
+details: ""
+intro: "This adventure follows a semi-linear, open-ended storyline."
 storyline:
 - "The adventurers approach the city, and notice a submarine-sized tunnel with a sign above it that says, &quot;Welcome to Atlantis.&quot; As they pull the submarine in, the door closes behind them, the airlock engages, and water begins draining out of the tunnel.
 A representative from Atlantis comes to greet them."
 - "The Atlanteans learn that the adventurers located a trove of gold from the Lost Isle.
 The coins are marked with the symbol of Atlantis.
 It's treasure believed to have been lost to the seas ages ago."